ec1oud/mediark/README.md

 Also can browse, search and mount images thus captured.

+It was written for Qt 4 but has been ported to Qt 6; it may be a bit broken now, but it was working around 2009-2010.

-Depends on Qt 4 so far (could probably be updated).
-It's the first time that I used SANE API for scanners in a C++ program.
+It's the first time that I used SANE API for scanners in a C++ program;
+hopefully some bits are still reusable.

 ![main screenshot](images/screenshot1.jpg "main screenshot")
 ![preferences screenshot](images/screenshot2.jpg "preferences screenshot")